Court nixes some caps for Alaska campaign contributions

 The department is evaluating its options, according to the statement.

-Erin Chlopak, director of campaign finance strategy with the Campaign Legal Center, which also supported the state’s position, said the higher nonresident caps in place for races like state Senate or governor were not challenged in the case and are unaffected.
+Erin Chlopak, director of campaign finance strategy with the Campaign Legal Center, which supported the state’s position, said the higher nonresident caps in place for races like state Senate or governor were not challenged in the case and are unaffected.

 Robin Brena, an attorney who represented plaintiffs David Thompson, Aaron Downing and Jim Crawford, hailed Friday’s ruling as a win for free speech.
 He also said it put “balance back in the political process.”